 In December 2017 fieldwork was carried out by the Welsh Government's Delivery Unit which reviewed the ways in which the Health Board managed serious incidents taking into account complaints, patient safety incidents and clinical negligence claims.
-This report was finalised in February 2018 and an action plan has been developed.
-An update on progress will be considered at the Board Development Session in June 2018.
-Since the fieldwork was undertaken significant progress has been made in relation to the approach taken by the Health Board in investigating serious incidents and the approach to learning amongst staff has significantly improved to support a culture where risk and harm are as reduced as much as possible.
+This report was finalised in February 2018 and its main issues related to the oversight, scrutiny and challenge at a senior level and consistency in approach to management of such reports.
+Since the fieldwork was undertaken, significant progress has been made in relation to the approach taken by the Health Board in investigating serious incidents and the approach to learning amongst staff has significantly improved to support a culture where risk and harm are reduced as much as possible.